The Bahamas featuring Eleuthera

 Governor's Harbour

-However, while we like a good dip in and out of Harbour Island, we have found our version of paradise in Governor's Harbour, about halfway down the island.
-Here, to open in early 2024, you will find The Potlatch Club, restored to more than its former glory, where in the 1960's and 70's this was one of the most exclusive retreats in the Caribbean, regularly visited by royalty, celebrities and high rollers.
+However, while we like a good dip in and out of Harbour Island, we have found our version of paradise in Governor's Harbour, the island's capital, about halfway down the island.
+Just outside town on Old Banks Road you will find The Potlatch Club, restored to more than its former glory, when, in the 1960's and 70's, this was one of the most exclusive retreats in the Caribbean, regularly visited by royalty, celebrities and high rollers.
 Paul McCartney honeymooned here with Linda back in 1969.

 The rebirth of The Potlatch Club